PAH66/hello-world/README.md

 # hello-world
 My First Repository
-DBA iwth kids and chickens.
+DBA with kids and chickens.
 Also Community First Responder and School Governor